Black Hole Shadows in Einstein-Bel-Robinson Gravity: Introduction

 The Starobinsky gravity model \cite{Starobinsky}, one of the first f(R) models, is perfectly compatible with cosmological inflation \cite{Pozdeeva}.
 In 2022, Ketov extended this model perturbatively with quartic curvature terms that are structurally connected to the Bel-Robinson tensor \cite{Bel, Robinson} in four dimensions \cite{Ketov}.
 Then, Delgado et al derived the Schwarzschild-type black hole metric \cite{Delgado} and examined its thermal properties.
 Shortly after, Belhaj et al presented its optical properties \cite{Belhaj}.
 Meanwhile, Sajadi et al explored the static black hole solution in anti-de-Sitter (AdS) spacetime in the Einstein-Bel-Robinson (EBR) gravity model and discussed the black hole's thermodynamics in the presence of first-order small perturbative parameter \cite{Sajadi}.

-The EBR model differs from others in that it is a ghost-free model and deserves a more in-depth examination.
+{ AdS black holes are of interest because of their thermodynamic stability properties.
+Moreover, AdS black hole thermodynamics exhibits various phase transitions.
+A primary interesting example is the thermal radiation/black hole first-order phase transition observed for Schwarzschild-AdS black hole spacetimes.
+The asymptotic behavior of AdS spacetime allows for well-defined boundary conditions, making the thermodynamics of AdS black holes more tractable.
+We also observe that due to the AdS/CFT correspondence and certain conformal field theories, there has been a revival of interest in the physics of asymptotically AdS black holes in recent years.
+On the other hand, the} EBR model differs from others in that it is a ghost-free model and deserves a more in-depth examination.
 By considering the spherical static solution of Sajadi et al, we intend to reveal the optical properties of the AdS black hole.
 To this end, we prepare the manuscript in the following form: in Sec. \ref{sec2}, at first we review the EBR gravity briefly and give the mathematical base of the AdS black hole.
 Then, we study their shadows.
 In Sec. \ref{sec3}, we investigate the energy emission rate.
 Then, in Sec. \ref{sec4}, we revisit the optical properties of the AdS black hole physics in EBR gravity in the presence of a plasma background.
 Finally, we conclude the manuscript in the last section.